 Is Strobilanthes Shield Considered Toxic or Poisonous?

-Anecdotal evidence suggests that the sap of Persian Shield may be irritating to skin.
+Generally speaking, members of the Acanthaceae family are non-toxic.
+However, anecdotal evidence suggests that the sap of the Persian Shield may be irritating to the skin.

 Is The Persian Strobilanthes Considered Invasive?